 Online therapy

-Virtual therapy in Massachusetts
+In-Person the Berkshires | Virtual therapy for Massachusetts

-Psychologist in Boston & The Berkshires
+Psychologist for Boston & The Berkshires

 As a licensed psychologist providing psychotherapy in Massachusetts, I offer in-person sessions in the Berkshires and secure virtual therapy for clients in Boston, Cambridge, and throughout the Commonwealth.

-My practice serves adults seeking depth-oriented, integrative psychotherapy for anxiety, burnout, trauma, life transitions, and complex stress.
+My practice serves adults seeking depth-oriented, integrative mind-body psychotherapy for anxiety, burnout, trauma, life transitions, and complex stress.

-In-Person Psychotherapy in the Berkshires
+In-Person Psychotherapy & counseling in the Berkshires

 I provide in-person therapy for clients in: